Online Collection

 Colonel Francis Strange, Royal Horse Artillery, 1869

 Born in May 1822, Henry Francis Strange (1822-1870) was commissioned second lieutenant in the Royal Artillery on 19 June 1841.
-He saw service in Canada from 1842 to 1843, in St Helena from 1846 to 1849, and fought in the Crimean War (1854-1856) where he took part in a number of actions, including the battles of the Alma and Inkermann and the siege of Sebastopol.
+He saw service in Canada from 1842 to 1843, in St Helena from 1846 to 1849, and fought in the Crimean War (1854-1856) where he took part in a number of actions, including the Battles of the Alma and Inkerman and the Siege of Sevastopol.

 He was stationed in Gibraltar in 1861-1862 having been promoted Lieutenant-Colonel, before becoming Assistant Adjutant General Royal Artillery (AAG RA) in Ireland from 1863 to 1865.
 Strange reached the rank of colonel in 1869 and died in London on 16 December 1870.